 The most significant advancement to kayaking in the past several years has been the invention of the pedal kayak.
 The pedal kayak allows for high-speed travel without losing the spirit of what kayaking is all about.

 The way that pedal kayaks differ the most from paddle kayaks is in the muscles.
 Specifically, the muscles used to pedal a kayak are the legs and the feet, while the muscles used to power a paddle kayak are the hands and the arms.
 This allows for a considerable boost in strength and endurance, as the legs contain far more extensive and more powerful muscles than the arms.
 The legs transfer force to the fins or the propeller located underneath the craft.
 The fin or the propeller essentially becomes the oar in this scenario.

 This is very similar to the mechanism of pedaling a bike, only on a bike, the force from the legs pushes down.
 On a pedal kayak, the force is pushed backward.
 This also allows the driver to have their hands free for the most part.
 At some point, hands will be necessary to balance the kayak.
 While the driver is pedaling, their hands can be doing whatever they please.

 The two main types of this propeller-based technology are Mirage Drive and Propeller-based.

 Mirage Drive Technology

-In 1997, a company by the name of Hobie Kayaks created a kayak with their Mirage Drive technology.
-This technology allowed a kayak user to pedal the kayak with their legs, which caused two identical fins to move forward, backward and sideways to make the kayak move forward or backward.
+In 1997, a company named Hobie Kayaks created a kayak with their Mirage Drive technology.
+This technology allowed a kayak user to pedal the kayak with their legs, which caused two identical fins to move forward, backward, and sideways to make the kayak move forward or backward.

 Mirage Drive technology remains the same on most kayaks, at least in function.
 There can be a difference in fin size.
 The different fin sizes can make the kayak more efficient and faster on the water.
 It allows the rider to use less energy to create even more force.